peterkuma/masters-thesis/chapters/01_basic-principles-of-radiative-transfer.md

 -----------------------------

-Radiation in the atmosphere is for the most part well represented by electromagnetic waves.
-These waves originate from multiple sources, most importantly the Sun, the Earth's surface and atmospheric gases and continutents (clouds and suspended particles).
+Radiation in the atmosphere is for the most part well represented by electromagnetic (EM) waves.
+Electromagnetic waves originate from multiple sources, most importantly the Sun, the Earth's surface and atmospheric gases and continutents (clouds and suspended particles).
 They have different wavelengths depending on the temperature of the radiating object through the Planck's law.
 Radiation of different wavelenghts is subject to different levels of absorption and scattering when passing through the atmosphere.
 Traditionally, the electromagnetic spectrum is split into a number of regions (Fig. \ref{fig:em-spectrum}):

 * Gamma radiation